Organic Indoor Gardening

 To maintain the organic integrity of your indoor garden, it is important to start with organic seeds or seedlings.
 Organic seeds are produced without the use of synthetic chemicals, ensuring that your plants will grow in a natural and chemical-free environment.
 When buying seeds or seedlings, look for labels that indicate they are certified organic.
 This ensures that the plants you grow will be free from pesticides and other harmful substances.

-See also Best Soil For Indoor Gardening
+See also Indoor Winter Vegetable Gardening

 Provide Adequate Lighting